arashnm80/arashnm80.github.io/handbook.md

 ## Core

 ### C'est ma vie.
-This can be happy, beau, 平和, منصفانه, easy, excitant, 楽しい, سرراست, lovely and one-time golden chance.

-This can be painful, stressant, 悲しい, مبهم, uncertain, déprimant, 孤独, گیج‌کننده, ephemeral, injuste, 残酷, fucked up and full of shit.

-But whatever this is, これが私の人生です。

-پس بهترین سوالی که میتونم بپرسم اینه که \
-Who do I choose to be et que choisis-je de faire maintenant?
+This can be the worst, This can be the best.
+This is life.
+But whatever this is, This is my life.
+So what am I going to do with it, who do I choose to be and what do I choose to do now?

 ---